UPDATED: August 11, 2017

 And while you’ll want to stick with this concept throughout the site as a whole, your “About” page is the perfect place to include the specifics about what makes you an awesome teacher.

-Key pages for websites for teachers
+Key pages for teacher websites

 Here are a handful of pages you’ll want to be sure to include on a new website or to freshen up on your existing site.